samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-Mid_Volume.md

 **Description**:

-> This week, run 85min Easy-Moderate, RPE 6 with as few, if any, breaks.
+> This week, run 85min Easy-Moderate, RPE6 with as few, if any, breaks.

 ## Week 4